Posts

 One day, after teaching the multitude, Jesus set out to cross the Sea of Galilee.
 But a violent storm descended suddenly, frightening the disciples.
 Storms were common enough on that body of water, and several of the men were fishermen familiar with its moods.
 Their terror indicated this was an especially severe storm.

-Religious leaders from Jerusalem began to object to the looseness of Jesus to their Sabbath traditions, but he used the opportunity to show that the “ Son of Man ” is “ Lord ” even over that day.
-God did cease His creative activities on the seventh day, but its formal establishment as a regulated day on which no work was to be done did not occur until the Torah was given through Moses at Mount Sinai (“ Remember the Sabbath day, to keep it holy ”).
+The Pharisees and Scribes objected to the looseness of Jesus to their Sabbath regulations, but he used the opportunity to demonstrate that the “ Son of Man ” is “ Lord ” even over that day .
+God ceased His creative activities on the seventh day.
+Still, its formal establishment as a regulated day on which no work could be done did not occur until the Torah was given at Mount Sinai (“ Remember the Sabbath day, to keep it holy ”).

 Discharging Sins